platonai/PulsarRPA/README.md

 PulsarRPA is a high-performance, distributed, open-source Robotic Process Automation (RPA) framework.
 It is designed to handle large-scale RPA tasks with ease, providing a comprehensive solution for browser automation, web content understanding, and data extraction.

-PulsarRPA represents the pinnacle of open-source solutions for large-scale web data extraction, leveraging the power of high-performance, distributed RPA.
+PulsarRPA represents the pinnacle of open-source solutions for large-scale webpage understanding and web data extraction, leveraging the power of high-performance, distributed RPA.
 It addresses the inherent challenges of browser automation and extracting accurate, comprehensive web data amidst rapidly evolving and increasingly intricate websites.

 ### Challenges in Large-Scale Web Data Extraction